uminho-miei-engseg-19-20/EngSeg/README.eng.md

 ## Announcements

+**08/Mar/2020**

+- Email was sent to the students explaining how the chair will work, while classes are suspended in the campus of Gualtar
+- The worksheet for the fifth class was made available, as well as some sample programs.
+- The slides were made available for the fifth class.

 **01/Mar/2020**

 - The worksheet for the third and fourth class were made available, as well as some sample programs.